Global Observer Design for a Class of Linear Observed Systems on Groups

 \subsection{Extension to Range and Bearing Measurements}

-LTV immersion makes it possible to handle bearing or range measurements which do not fit into InEKF.
-In InEKF, the innovation term depends on the invariant error only \cite{InEKF}.
-Using invariant error to linearize such measurement equations involves additional dependence of the innovation on the estimated $\TFG$ state, destroying the local stability guarantee.
+LTV embedding makes it possible to handle bearing and range measurements which are not compatible with the InEKF.
+Using the invariant error in these measurements introduces additional dependence of the innovation on the estimate, thereby destroying the local stability guarantee in the InEKF.